BenjaminBush/BenjaminBush.github.io/_posts/2023-11-09-nano_medgpt_1.md

 - $ P(x) $ is the prior probability of the next character.
 This can be directly calculated from the dataset (how often does charcter $x$ occur?)
 - $ P(k) $ is the prior probability of the context.
 This can be directly calculated from the dataset.

 Something important to note here is that so far we have only specified the constraint $k \geq 0$.
-Although theoretically $k$ does not need to have an upper bound, in practice it does -- we do not have unlimited memory and if we allow $k$ to get big enough, then even if we could train a model that big the resulting model would likely just be reguritating information it had already seen.
-For local development, we bound $ 0 \leq k \leq 8$ and revist this choice in the second part of the blog.
+Although theoretically $k$ does not need to have an upper bound, in practice it does -- we do not have unlimited memory and if we allow $k$ to get big enough, then even if we could train a model that big, the resulting model would likely just be regurgitating information it had already seen.
+For local development, we will ultimately bound $ 0 \leq k \leq 256$ and revist this choice in the second part of the blog.

 Observe that the NLP task essentially boils down to estimating $P(x \mid k)$, or $P(k \mid x)$, which is a probability distribution.
 The model we develop will seek to learn this probability distribution and then we can sample from this distribution to generate new text.
 That is why this class of models are considered "Generative AI".
 * Not only can they "generate" new text, but